rafamerlin/linux-newbie/arch-dotnet-core-debugger.md

 [https://github.com/OmniSharp/omnisharp-vscode/issues/661]
 [https://github.com/OmniSharp/omnisharp-vscode/issues/1323]

-The 1232 was the one where I docummented how I fixed it.
+The 1232 was the one where I [Merurino] docummented how I made it work for me.

-Then we use `pacaur` to install icu54 and icu55.
+After choosing the "New" or "Old way and doing it's steps (the new is still only in private release), you need to use `pacaur` to install `icu54` and `icu55`.
 These are libraries that help some apps to work, apparently it's the case of the debugger (we are using ubuntu's one here, that maybe is the reason.)

 ##### New way of making it download Ubuntu's distro for Arch: